DestroyedClone/RiskOfBulletstorm/README_backup.md

 [unimplemented] Bloodied Scarf: Replaces your utility with Huntress Blink

-Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.
-=> +2% damage bonus for each enemy killed, maxes at +150%(+50%).
-The bonus is reset if the player uses a different skill.

-Ring of Miserly Protection: Grants +50%(+50% per stack) increased maximum health, ...but all stacks disappear upon purchasing.

 Spice: Increases various stats, but increases the rate at which Spice spawns and increases Curse.
 For now, it increases base damage by +1 per stack.
 => TODO: Add Stat bonuses.